Himalayas logo

 5. Mistakes to avoid when writing a Professor resume

-Mistake Example: "Taught various courses in my department."
+Mistake Example: "Taught undergraduate courses in biology."

 6. FAQs about Professor resumes